 Sjogren's (SHOW-grins) syndrome is a disorder of your immune system identified by its two most common symptoms — dry eyes and a dry mouth.

 Although you can develop Sjogren's syndrome at any age, most people are older than 40 at the time of diagnosis.
 The condition is much more common in women.
-Treatment focuses on relieving symptoms, which often subside with time.
+Treatment focuses on relieving symptoms.

 - Sjogren's syndrome.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/health_info/Sjogrens_Syndrome/default.asp.
 Accessed April 15, 2014.

 - Hochberg MC, et al. Rheumatology.
 5th ed.
 Philadelphia, Pa.: Elsevier; 2011. https://www.clinicalkey.com Accessed April 15, 2014.

 - Ferri FF.
 Ferri's Clinical Advisor 2014: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2014. https://www.clinicalkey.com.
 Accessed April 15, 2014.

 - Sjogren's syndrome.
 American College of Rheumatology. http://www.rheumatology.org/Practice/Clinical/Patients/Diseases_And_Conditions/Sj%C3%B6gren_s_Syndrome.
 Accessed April 15, 2014.

 - Fox R, et al. Classification and diagnosis of Sjogren's syndrome. http://www.uptodate.com/home.
 Accessed April 15, 2014.